England : Accommodation in bunkhouses, hostels, camping barns and bunkbarns

-The idea of Youth Hostel was first developed in England in the late 1920s with Youth Hostel Association (YHA) being formed in 1930.
-The YHA’s aim was to encourage access to the best of our countryside for young people from the industrial.
+The idea of the Youth Hostel was first developed in England in the late 1920s with Youth Hostel Association (YHA) being formed in 1930.
+The YHA’s aim was to encourage access to the best of our English countryside for young people from the industrial cities.
 The network of YHA hostels was designed such that each hostel was a day’s cycling distance apart.
 The web of hostels developed by the YHA provided low-cost self-catering accommodation in some of England and Wales’ most iconic locations.
-Throughout the 20th Century the YHA developed into a countrywide network with links to SYHA in Scotland and Hostelling international.
-However the impact of the loss of visitors to the countryside as a result of the 2001 Foot and Mouth outbreak resulted in a change of direction for the charity.
+Throughout the 20th century the YHA developed into a countrywide network with links to SYHA (Scottish Youth Hostel Association) and Hostelling International (HI).
+However, the impact of the loss of visitors to the countryside as a result of the 2001 Foot and Mouth outbreak resulted in a change of direction for the charity.
 Since then the YHA has concentrated on larger more accessible hostels in cities and honeypot locations such as the National Parks.
 In some cases providing basic camping barns in remote rural locations.

 Accommodation for Groups.

 All the hostels and bunkhouses in England are well equipped to provide self catering accommodation for groups, with large kitchen pans and dining areas to accommodate the entire group.
 You can send an enquiry to a list of hostels and bunkhouses with exactly the facilities your group requires, using our group accommodation enquiry service.

 Touring England and Independent Travel.

-There are now independent hostels in many tourist cities of England.
-Others are in wild areas of the National Parks or along Long Distance Trails, and are surrounded by stunning scenery.
-English Independent Hostels are a great resource for touring England by car, by bike or on public transport.
+Many other independent hostels are in wild areas of the National Parks or along Long Distance Trails and are surrounded by stunning scenery.
+English independent hostels are a great resource for those touring England by car, by bike or on public transport.
 Bunkhouse and hostels are unique in that they provide self-catering accommodation where you can stay for as short a period as one night.
 Ideal for touring on a budget.
 What’s more very many of the hostels and bunkhouses in England have facilities such as drying rooms and bike/canoe storage which are often not available at hotels, B&B’s or self-catering cottages.